strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 # Development Guide for Strimzi

 This document gives a detailed breakdown of the various build processes and options for building Strimzi from source.
-For a quick start guide see the [Getting Started](DEV_QUICK_START.md) document.

 <!-- TOC depthFrom:2 -->